Astronomers Expect to Start Finding Many More Interstellar Space Rocks - D-brief

 These findings prompted astronomers Malena Rice and Gregory Laughlin of Yale University to simulate how often rocky objects like ‘Oumuamua might escape their birth systems and pass through our own.
 If we find fewer interstellar visitors in the future than they predict, it may mean massive planets far from their stars, like Jupiter, are actually rarer than expected.

-In any case, finding more interstellar objects is good news for learning more about other planetary systems.
+In any case, finding more interstellar objects is good news for learning about other planetary systems.

 “This is really our prime opportunity to actually study materials from extrasolar systems up close,” Rice says.
 “That these objects are just being thrown into our system for us to observe is really amazing.
 Usually, you have to observe these extrasolar systems from super far away.”